Jeddah International Airport (closed 1981): Rising congestion

-In order to meet the challenge, Jeddah International Airport was significantly expanded by authorities to cater the increasing traffic and Haji seasons.
-This included the construction of large transient centers, from which pilgrims would be able to travel faster to Mecca from Jeddah.
-These were a new terminal, which consisted of a Saudi Arabian Airlines ticket office, and a separate arrivals and departures buildings completed by spring of 1978.
+Further improvements included the installation of large transient centers, from which pilgrims would be able to travel faster to Mecca from Jeddah.
+Additionally, a new terminal complex comprising three buildings, a Saudia ticket office, departures hall and an arrivals hall were completed by the spring of 1978.
 This would serve the last three Hajj seasons.
 Following this, the old terminal was requisitioned into Hajj accommodations.
 In 1978, 36 airlines served Jeddah Airport.
+By 1978, Jeddah International Airport handled aircraft arriving at a rate of 17 aircraft an hour, which increased to 78 aircraft an hour during Hajj seasons.
+It had become the busiest airport in Saudi Arabia for handling domestic flights, although this was surpassed by Riyadh International Airport entering 1979.